awsdocs/aws-cdk-guide/doc_source/tools.md

 Deploys the CDK toolkit stack into an AWS environment

 Options:
+  --bootstrap-bucket-name, -b, --toolkit-bucket-name
-  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket --toolkit-bucket-name                                                 [string] --bootstrap-kms-key-id                    AWS KMS master key ID used for the
+  The name of the CDK toolkit bucket that bootstrap creates for you.
+  [string]

+  --bootstrap-kms-key-id
-                                            SSE-KMS encryption          [string]
+  AWS KMS master key ID used for the SSE-KMS encryption
+  [string]

+  --tags, -t
-  --tags, -t                                Tags to add for the stack
+  Tags to add for the stack
   (KEY=VALUE)    [array] [default: []]

-  --execute                                 Whether to execute ChangeSet
+  --execute
-                                            (--no-execute will NOT execute the
-                                            ChangeSet) [boolean] [default: true]
+  Whether to execute ChangeSet (--no-execute will NOT execute the ChangeSet) [boolean] [default: true]
 ```

 #### `cdk deploy`<a name="cli-deploy"></a>